 ARE YOU UP FOR AN ADVENTURE?

 Try your hand at the Newaygo County Exploring Challenge.
-With over 120 activities such as photographing area landmarks, visiting a farmers market, exploring The Hardy Dam Rustic Trail or stargazing in the clear up-north skies, this is sure to keep you occupied all year long!
-Are you a Pioneer, Adventurer or a true Newaygo County Explorer?
+With over 130 activities such as photographing area landmarks, visiting a farmers market, exploring The Hardy Dam Rustic Trail or stargazing in the clear up-north skies, this is sure to keep you and the kiddos occupied all year long!

 How many Challenge Tasks can you complete?